CyberSpencer/1-progress-bar/README.md

 An interactive visualization showing the progress of our tree planting initiative, where one tree is planted for every 1,000 messages sent.

 ## Features
-- Real-time message counter simulation
+- Real-time message counter simulation (simulated for security reasons - data is based on historical data)
 - Tree planting progress tracking
 - Visual progress bar
 - Goal tracking towards 100 trees by 2026

 ## Technologies